-initialize() Initializes the OpenQL library, for as far as this must be done. ensure_initialized() Calls initialize() if it hasn't been called yet. compile(-> None) Entry point for compiling from a cQASM file directly, rather than using the Python API to build the program and platform. get_version() Returns the compiler's version string. set_option(option, value) Sets a global option for the compiler. get_option(option) Returns the current value for a global option.
+initialize() Initializes the OpenQL library, for as far as this must be done. ensure_initialized() Calls initialize() if it hasn't been called yet. get_version() Returns the compiler's version string. set_option(option, value) Sets a global option for the compiler. get_option(option) Returns the current value for a global option.